 When your air quality reaches “unhealthy” on the index, it is a good idea to stay indoors and run your in-home filtration system.
 Know that HVAC filters won’t protect you fully because HVAC home filters normally filter out particles, viruses, and mold.
 They are not as good with gasses.

 Mobile air purifiers are good for both.
 Normally, those filters include two technologies: HEPA and carbon-based technology.
 HEPA filters protect from particles and carbon filters protect from gasses.
 I recommend well-established brands such as Austin Air.
+You can buy them on the Pure Living Space website, and get an additional 10% off by clicking on this link, or by providing them with the discount code “ReadLabels10” at checkout.
+Know that this is a small business owned by a wife and her husband who provide good customer service, so do not hesitate to ask them questions.

-My doctor Myrto Ashe, MD just sent an email with helpful tips on how to protect your health from smoke with diet and supplements.
+My doctor Myrto Ashe, MD just sent an email with helpful tips on how to protect your health from the smoke with diet and supplements.

 This is what she said:

 “I would recommend people focus more on diet.
 Antioxidants are in colorful fruits and vegetables, nuts and seeds, so now is the best time ever to focus on the “colors of the rainbow”, with something from each category (yellow, orange, red, green and brown/tan) every day.
-For total amounts I would say 5-10 cups of produce daily.
+For total amounts, I would say 5-10 cups of produce daily.
 I would also focus on darker foods, blueberries and blackberries, black rice, purple potatoes, cocoa nibs, dark chocolate, and lots of spices, herbs, and green tea.

-Of course there are subtleties there:
+Of course, there are subtleties here:

 wild blueberries are much better – they are small and purple all the way through – perhaps hard to find this time of year